-The National Days of Remembrance is an annual commemoration established by congress.
-The observance is scheduled to take place May 1-8; this year’s theme is “Learning from the Holocaust: Acts of Courage.”
+The National Days of Remembrance is an annual commemoration established by Congress.
+The observance will take place April 23-30, 2017.
+The 2017 theme is “Learning from the Holocaust: The Strength of the Human Spirit.”

-From 1933 to 1945, Adolf Hitler and the Nazi Party led the German government in the systematic persecution and annihilation of Europe's Jewish population.
+From 1933 to 1945, Adolf Hitler and the Nazi Party led the systematic persecution and annihilation of Europe's Jewish population.
 This genocide, known as the Holocaust, is a horrifying example of what happens when a community and culture are robbed of their human rights.

-During the Holocaust, German soldiers followed orders without question.
-Bystanders witnessed atrocities and did nothing; too scared to speak up, they stood by while innocent people were killed.
+During the Holocaust, bystanders, including both soldiers and civilians, witnessed atrocities and did nothing; too scared to speak up, they stood by while innocent people were killed.

-Martin Niemöller, a prominent Protestant pastor who emerged as an outspoken public foe of Adolf Hitler and spent the last seven years of Nazi rule in concentration camps, is remembered for the following statement:
+Martin Niemöller (1892-1984) was a prominent Protestant pastor who emerged as an outspoken public foe of Adolf Hitler and spent the last seven years of Nazi rule in concentration camps.
+He is remembered for the following quotation:

 “First they came for the Socialists, and I did not speak out—because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out—because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out—because I was not a Jew.
 Then they came for me—and there was no one left to speak for me.”

 The terrible events of the Holocaust should be remembered both for their historical significance, but also as a cautionary tale about respecting fellow human beings.
 The disrespect and disregard for humanity during the Holocaust is disturbing, but it's important that we remember the Holocaust to honor the victims and prevent future genocide.
 More than seven decades have passed since then, yet to this day, people treat those who are not like them differently.
 If you look across the world to places like Bosnia, Iraq or Rwanda, there are still millions of people being persecuted for their differences.